The Avengers (comic book)

-The Avengers is the name of several comic book titles featuring the team the Avengers and published by Marvel Comics, beginning with the original The Avengers comic book series which debuted in 1963.
+The Avengers, or simply Avengers, is a comic book title featuring the team the Avengers and published by Marvel Comics.
+The original The Avengers comic book series debuted in 1963.

 Publication history

 In 1960, DC Comics launched a comic book series featuring a team of superheroes called the Justice League.
 Impressed by that book's strong sales, Martin Goodman, the owner of Marvel Comics predecessor Timely Comics, asked Stan Lee to create a title featuring a similar team of superheroes for Marvel.
 Lee recounts in Origins of Marvel Comics:

 Much like the Justice League, the Avengers were an assemblage of pre-existing superhero characters created by Lee and Jack Kirby.
 Kirby did the artwork for the first eight issues only, in addition to doing the layouts for issues #14–16.
 This initial series, published bi-monthly through issue #6 (July 1964) and monthly thereafter, ran through issue #402 (Sept.
 1996), with spinoffs including several annuals, miniseries and a giant-size quarterly sister series that ran briefly in the mid-1970s.
 Marvel filed for a trademark for "The Avengers" in 1967 and the United States Patent and Trademark Office issued the registration in 1970.

 Between 1996 and 2004, Marvel relaunched the primary Avengers title three times.
 In 1996, the "Heroes Reborn" line, in which Marvel contracted outside companies to produce four titles, included a new volume of The Avengers.
 It took place in an alternate universe, with a revamped history unrelated to mainstream Marvel continuity.
 The Avengers vol. 2 was written by Rob Liefeld and penciled by Jim Valentino, and ran for 13 issues (Nov.
 1996–Nov.
 1997).
 The final issue, which featured a crossover with the other Heroes Reborn titles, returned the characters to the main Marvel Universe.

 The Avengers vol. 3 relaunched and ran for 84 issues from February 1998 to August 2004.
 To coincide with what would have been the 500th issue of the original series, Marvel changed the numbering, and The Avengers #500-503 (Sept.– Dec.
 2004), the one-shot Avengers Finale (Jan.
 2005) became the "Avengers Disassembled" storyline and final issues.
 Avengers vol. 4 debuted in July 2010 and ran until January 2013.
 Vol. 5 was launched in February 2013.
 After Secret Wars, a new Avengers team debuted, dubbed the All-New, All-Different Avengers, starting with a Free Comic Book Day preview.